Today, TVNZ and NZ On Air launch their brand new children’s media platform, HEIHEI.

 “Children are central to HEIHEI.
 It may be funded by us, constructed and managed by TVNZ, and populated by content creators but it belongs to the children of New Zealand, says Ms Wrightson.

 HEIHEI’s steering committee, comprised of TVNZ, NZ On Air and third party experts has ensured the platform was driven by child-centred thinking.

 Central to this thinking is a commitment to local content, non-commercial principles, diversity, inclusion and also parental concern around children’s safety and privacy online.
-The site’s Charter of Principles underpins this.
+The site’s Charter of Principles (link) underpins this.

 HEIHEI is available as an iOS app and Android app, or head to www.heihei.nz

 The launch event was held at Whoa!
 Studios in Henderson - the perfect venue for the event.
 We were delighted to have Minister Clare Curran in attendance, who spoke very supportively of the venture and also Children's Commissioner Judge Andrew Becroft.

 Feedback so far from kids and parents is overwhelmingly positive.